Anti-AA/PI hate remains alarmingly high amid Trump’s anti-immigrant policies and rhetoric.

 Key findings

-53% of AA/PI adults said they or an AA/PI person they know personally were impacted by changes in immigration policies or anti-immigrant sentiment.
+53% of AA/PI adults said they — or an AA/PI person they knew personally — were harmed by anti-immigrant policies or sentiment.

-- The top impacts on AA/PI communities had to do with their fundamental place and future in the U.S: 36% of respondents said either they, or another AA/PI individual they know (e.g., friend, family member), had their immigration or citizenship status questioned or revoked — or feared it might be.
+- Many respondents felt anxious, afraid, and uncertain about their future: 36% said they — or someone they knew — had their immigration or citizenship status questioned or revoked, or feared it might be.
 30% experienced or feared detention or deportation, and 28% considered leaving the U.S. or prepared to do so.

 Hate continued to impact AA/PI adults’ mental health, with those who experienced hate in 2025 reporting worse mental health than those who did not experience hate.

-- 73% of AA/PI adults who experienced hate reported feeling stressed versus 54% of those who did not experience hate.
+- 73% of AA/PI adults who experienced hate reported feeling stressed, compared to 54% of those who didn’t.

-- 49% of AA/PI adults who experienced hate reported feeling isolated or alone versus the 26% of those who did not.
+- 49% of AA/PI adults who experienced hate reported feeling isolated or alone, compared to the 26% of those who didn’t.

-- 25% of AA/PI adults who experienced hate exhibited moderate or severe symptoms of anxiety or depression versus 10% of those who did not.
+- 25% of AA/PI adults who experienced hate exhibited moderate or severe symptoms of anxiety or depression, compared to the 10% of those who did not.

-- After experiencing a hate act, only around half (54%) of AA/PI adults shared their experience with someone.
+- After experiencing a hate act, only around half (54%) of AA/PI adults shared their experience with anyone.

-- Among those who experienced hate, just 22% reported to a formal authority or agency (e.g., a human resources department, school staff, the police, or a civil rights agency).
+- Of those who experienced hate, just 22% reported to a formal authority or agency (e.g., a human resources department, school staff, the police, or a civil rights agency).

 We are able to continue publishing research like this because of the generous support of people like you.